50 Ways to Spend Your Next Mental Health Day

 5. Make a list of what keeps you up at night and make a vow to set yourself free from the heaviness those things carry, as best you can.

-6. Sweat it out on a run or brisk walk.
+6. Sweat it out with some physical activity; try a run or brisk walk.

 7. Hang out with plants by gardening, pulling weeds, or planting an indoor herb garden.